eventide-project/record-invocation/README.md

 # record_invocation

-Record method invocations, query method invocations, and use predicates to verify a method's invocations for an object
+Record method invocations, query method invocations, and use predicates to verify a method's invocation

 <!-- Review the use of `recorder` in the examples - Antoine, Mon Jul 10 2023 -->